Local certification of graph decompositions and applications to minor-free classes: Connectivity and connectivity decompositions

 \subsection{Connectivity properties}

 Let us start with 2-connectivity.
-A graph $G$ has an \emph{open ear decomposition} if $G$ can be built, by starting from a single edge, and iteratively applying the following process: take two different nodes of the current graph and link them by a path whose internal nodes are new nodes of the graph.
-Note that this path can be reduced to a single edge, and then there is no new node.
+A graph $G$ has an \emph{open ear decomposition} if $G$ can be built, by starting from a single edge, and iteratively applying the following process: take two different nodes of the current graph and link them by a path whose internal nodes are new nodes of the graph (such a path is called \emph{an ear}).
+Note that this path can be a single edge, and then there is no new node.
 Let an \emph{inner node} of an ear be a vertex that is created with this ear, and let a \emph{long ear} be an ear with at least one inner node.

 \begin{theorem}[\cite{Whitney32} (reformulated)] A graph is 2-connected if and only if it has an open ear decomposition. \end{theorem}

 We use this characterization to certify 2-connectivity. \begin{lemma} 2-connected graphs can be certified with $O(\log n)$ bits. \end{lemma}